 Catherine Wright is a Term Associate Professor and the Undergraduate BA Director of Communication at George Mason University.
 She teaches courses in Communication Theory, Public Speaking, Small Group Communication, Mass Media Theory, Business & Professional Communication, and Persuasion.

-For almost a decade, Dr. Wright has been the Faculty Director of the Italian Cinema, Society, and Culture study abroad program in Milan, Italy.
+For thirteen years, Dr. Wright has been the Faculty Director of the Italian Media, Society, and Culture study abroad program in Milan, Italy.
 This six-credit multidisciplinary program has introduced students from GMU and other universities around the country to the exciting and diverse country of Italy through lectures and excursions.
 Students can study topics such as Fashion, Italian Media, Film, Italian Politics, History, Art History, and much more!

-As the previous Department of Communication’s Academic Advising Director, Dr. Wright designs, implements, oversees, and evaluates an advising program of individual students; assesses diverse needs of students who use the Communication advising services; and adjusts the structure of the program to address those needs.
+As the previous Department of Communication’s Academic Advising Director, Dr. Wright designed, implemented, oversaw, and evaluated an advising program of individual students; assessed diverse needs of students who use the Communication advising services; and adjusted the structure of the program to address those needs.
 She has also helped to create an advising training program, has improved the student/advisor communication system, and has implemented a graduate-student advisor intern program with the College of Education and Human Development.

 Dr. Wright received her B.S. from Phillips University and her M.A. in Mass Communication from Texas Tech University.
 She earned her PhD from Regent University in May 2005, after completing her dissertation entitled, "Digital Piracy: The Investigation of Music Downloading via Peer-to-Peer Connections on the Internet."